packetcatcha-blip/icy-flower-c586/sellersco-worker/SALES-PORTAL-IMPLEMENTATION-GUIDE.md

 ### **Story 4: Feature Overlap Matrix**
 ```
 AS a sales manager
-I WANT to see which Nexum solutions overlap in capabilities
+I WANT to see which company solutions overlap in capabilities
 SO THAT I can avoid feature duplication in RFPs
 ```